Mikelaifu/statlab/README.md

 ## Documentation/Instructions of statlab Module:

-#### In side of statlab module, there are functions we can use to perform statistical analysis such as mean, median, mode, find_IQR, LinearEquation...
+#### Inside of statlab module, there are functions we can use to perform statistical analysis such as mean, median, mode, find_IQR, LinearEquation...

 mean(x, rm_na = False, convert_na = False)